koschaos/koschaos.github.io/private/e56e230c44b9c3d39940e1ca67dd47d60e7f32fe/index.md

 >
 > Alright then!

-We finally make it to the Student Union, supposedly getting 3 of the remaining 12 visas allocated to Ireland (there were 100 originally), and we packed our bags for Canada, set to arrive in October (2003).
-Of the group potentially reading this, Kevin O'Callaghan was one of the last people I met before heading over ... his words of encouragement?
+We finally make it to the Student Union in August, supposedly getting 3 of the remaining 12 visas allocated to Ireland (there were 100 originally), and we packed our bags for Canada, set to arrive in October (2003).
+Of the group potentially reading this, Kevin O'Callaghan was one of the last people I met before heading over.
+What were his words of encouragement?

 > Why the f$^& are you going in October?
 It'll be f$^&ing freezing there!

 Add to this the facts that:
-- Canada had been one of the main locations outside of China of the [SARS virus outbreak](https://en.wikipedia.org/wiki/2002%E2%80%932004_SARS_outbreak) in 2003
+- Canada was one of the main locations outside of China of the [SARS virus outbreak](https://en.wikipedia.org/wiki/2002%E2%80%932004_SARS_outbreak) in 2003
-- in August of 2003, most of Ontario was [without electricity](https://en.wikipedia.org/wiki/Northeast_blackout_of_2003) for multiple days
+- in August of 2003, most of Ontario was [without electricity](https://en.wikipedia.org/wiki/Northeast_blackout_of_2003) for multiple days (what third world country is this?!)

 ... and it's no wonder one would begin to question one's life choices 😬